The Move from Industry 3.0 to 4.0 in Baby Steps

 Industry 3.2: Digitized Assets

-While connected operations (Industry 3.1) gave machines the ability to talk to each other, Industry 3.2 is where we finally start listening—consistently, comprehensively, and in context.
+While connected operations in Industry 3.1 gave machines the ability to talk to each other, Industry 3.2 is where manufacturing finally starts listening.
+Consistently.
+Comprehensively.
+And in context.
+This is the point where signals turn into records and events turn into knowledge.

 Value Gained: